swashata/wp-webpack-script/site/docs/apis/project-configuration.md

 }
 ```

+> When you've passed multiple files entry on the project config, you can also
+> start the dev server with selective entry or entries.
+This is useful for large
+> projects.
+Please read about it [here](/tutorials/starting-selective-entries/).

 #### `name` (`string`) **required**:

 A unique name of this file entry.
 If you are using more than one file entry,
-then make sure to give different names, otherwise the compiler might not work
+then make sure to give different names, otherwise the compiler might not work in
-in development mode.
+development mode.

 #### `entry` (`object`) **required**: